vaeth/squashmount/README.md

 - (a) The guest-user should be able to modify data in /home/guest, but its changes should usually be forgotten.
-(Sometimes you will not want to forget these changes, e.g. when you want to update the "default" home directory which the user sees; see below how to do this).
+(Sometimes you will not want to forget these changes, e.g. when you want to update the “default” home directory which the user sees; see below how to do this).

 - (b) The tex directory is huge, and it saves considerable space to keep it